Feed x Sonica Sarna: the power of supporting female artisans

 We are happy to share excerpts from a write up by our brand partner Feed Projects about our collaboration.
 Read more below

-As a conscious consumer, we all want to support the products and companies that align with our values – women-owned, women-led, sustainable, artisan-made, hand-made, socially impactful.
+As conscious consumers, we all want to support products and companies that align with our values — women-owned, women-led, sustainable, artisan-made, hand-made, and socially impactful.

-When it comes to artisan-made goods, we know how uniquely powerful our hand-made offerings are and how much the double-impact means, but do you know why and how we are supporting female artisans?
-Women, uniquely, are the center of many communities, homes, families and societies.
-So how does buying goods made by female artisans trickle down to their children, their community and ultimately, society as a whole?
+When it comes to artisan-made goods, we understand how uniquely powerful our hand-made offerings are and how meaningful their double impact can be.
+But do you know why and how we support female artisans?
+Women are the backbone of many communities, homes, and families.
+So how does buying goods made by female artisans ripple out to benefit their children, their communities, and society as a whole?

 We thought you might want to know more.

-We asked our artisan partner, Sonica Sarna, to tell us a bit more about the power of supporting female artisans, how we can best identify artisan-made goods that are made in fair labor and pay conditions, support women makers, and provide resources that empower and embolden them to access equal opportunities within their communities and marketplaces.
+To explore this further, we asked our artisan partner, Sonica Sarna, to share more about the power of supporting female artisans — how we can recognize artisan-made goods produced under fair labor and pay conditions, support women makers, and provide resources that empower them to access equal opportunities within their communities and marketplaces.

-We believe that the power to be a true, conscious consumer lies in information and in transparency!
-We’re thrilled to have interviewed Sonica, so we can pass this information on to you.
-As we all become more informed, everyone wins.
+We believe that the power to be a true conscious consumer lies in information and transparency.
+We’re thrilled to have interviewed Sonica so we can pass this insight on to you.
+When we become more informed, everyone benefits.

 Q – In your experience, what is the unique impact of training and supporting female artisans, versus men?

-A – Female artisans almost always save most of their income and put it towards educating their children.
-As a result, often their daughters are able to stay in school longer and the women are able to gain respect within their family and the larger community and society.
+A – Female artisans almost always save a large portion of their income and invest it in their children’s education.
+As a result, their daughters can stay in school longer, and the women gain respect within their families, communities, and society.

 Q – Without programs like #Projecthrive, what jobs or opportunities would be available to women in Delhi?

-A – The women who we work with live in slums with no natural light, running water or access to basic sanitation.
-These women would likely be working in sweatshops as thread cutters without training to gain more marketable and competitive skills.
+A – The women we work with live in slums that lack natural light, running water, and access to sanitation.
+Without training, they would likely work in sweatshops as thread cutters, without the chance to build competitive, marketable skills.

-A – The women go through a three month paid industrial sewing training program, at the end of which they are qualified for well paying jobs as skilled tailors.
+A – The women complete a three-month paid industrial sewing training program.
+At the end of it, they qualify for well-paying jobs as skilled tailors.

 Q – What does the average day of an artisan look like?

-A – Most artisans work 6-8 hours each day at workshops within their community, so they walk to work.
-Our block print partners have many husband & wife teams that work side by side.
-The women, however, wake up much earlier, cook for the whole family including the elders, send their kids to school, work at the workshop, and then go home and take care of the family at night as well.
+A – Most artisans work six to eight hours each day in workshops located within their communities, so they can walk to work.
+Many block print partners are husband-and-wife teams who work side by side.
+However, women typically wake up much earlier — they cook for their families, send their children to school, work at the workshop, and then return home to care for their families again in the evening.

 Q – After the training program, if they do not choose to work with Sonica, what might they go on to do?
 What new opportunities are opened up to them?